 Ms. Kruckel joined the Child Care Law Center staff in 2012.
-She began her career as a community organizer, and founded Parent Voices at BANANAS Child Care Resource & Referral so low-income parents could advocate for child care.
+She began her career as a community organizer, and founded Parent Voices at BANANAS Child Care Resource & Referral so parents with low-incomes could advocate for child care.

 Ms. Kruckel has experience in employment law, housing law, and legislative and grassroots advocacy, with expertise in Paid Family Leave and family-friendly work policies.
 She received her law degree from University of San Francisco School of Law.

 From 2010 to 2015, Patti worked at the Public Interest Law Project.
-Some of her significant work there on behalf of low-income children and families includes Parent Voices Oakland v.
+Some of her significant work there on behalf of children and families with low-incomes includes Parent Voices Oakland v.
 Calif.
-Dept. of Education, halting the termination of Stage 3 subsidized child care for 56,000 low-income children; Hartley v.
+Dept. of Education, halting the termination of Stage 3 subsidized child care for 56,000 children; Hartley v.
 Calif.
 Dept. of Social Services, ending the practice of collecting from children, and former children, the welfare debts incurred by their parents; multiple writs challenging counties’ unlawful General Assistance policies; and Jones v.
 Calif.
 Dept. of Social Services, challenging the failure of county welfare departments to provide welfare-to-work promptly to time-limited CalWORKs recipients.

 Ms. Prunhuber worked in Massachusetts legal services organizations for twenty-five years, most recently as Litigation Director at Community Legal Aid.
 In addition to her legal advocacy in state and federal court in the areas of public benefits, health care, fair housing and workers’ rights, she has taught courses on Welfare Law and Social Policy, Family Law, and Labor and Employment Law.
 Ms. Prunhuber received her JD from Northeastern University School of Law.